Elleined/go-file-server-api/README.md

 2. Note that the root folder will be created in current user home folder

 # Feature to be added
-1. swagger documentation
-2. Add logging statements
-3. Add test cases
+1. Add test cases
-4. Docker command documentation
+2. Supply the .env dynamically in docker run

 # FAQS
 Question: What if the folder or file doesn't exists and you try to access it